aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 Resulting values at polygon geometries were rasterised with the workflow `egvtools::polygon2input()`, restricting to pixels outside the clearcut mask.
-No background values were assigned during rasterization.
+No background values were assigned during rasterisation.
 The resulting layer was then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating sum of pixel values.
 After the aggregation, cells with no forest information were filled with value 0.
 Finally, the layer is standardised by subtracting